COURSES

 Next offered TBD

 Humans have long sought to bring about ways to "improve" the traits in their populations (or across the species) through the control of reproduction.
 Few have had the reach, organization, and impact of the eugenics program introduced in the late 19th and early 20th centuries in North America and Europe.
 Based on a flawed application of biological thinking, and fueled by pre-existing cultural, racial, socioeconomic, and philosophical biases, the eugenic movement resulted in widespread social engineering, sterilization laws, & ethnic cleansing and genocide.
-The policies that created these outcomes were drawn up by biologists, psychologists, and anthropologists, as well as eugenicists and politicians.
+The policies that created these outcomes were drawn up by biologists, psychologists, and anthropologists, as well as eugenical enthusiasts and politicians.
 Effects of these efforts continue to impact society and eugenic practices continue to be exercised today.
-This course will focus on understanding the circumstances, individuals, and ideas that brought about eugenics and its implementation, its contributions to race science, as well as highlight the ways in which these continue to influence modern cultures.
+This course will focus on understanding the circumstances, individuals, and ideas that brought about eugenics and its implementation, as well as highlight the ways in which these continue to influence modern cultures.
 A central argument in the course is that eugenic ideals comprised a belief system that operated apart from biological realities in order to satisfy the desires of those who instigated and carried out its aims.
-Students seeking enrollment should have completed ANTH 590, ANTH 596, or have a background in fundamental evolutionary biology.
+Students seeking enrollment should have a background in the fundamentals of evolutionary biology.

 BAYESIAN DATA ANALYSIS FOR NATURAL & SOCIAL SCIENCES (ANTH 604)